kleeedolinux/KleeStores/README.md

 KleeStore, in its current C# form, isn't trying to be everything to everyone.
 It's focused.
 You can **cruise through the Chocolatey community's package ocean**, or if you know what you're after, the **search bar will hunt it down**.
 Each package shows you the vital stats: version, what the heck it does (description), and sometimes how many other brave souls have downloaded it.

 When you're ready to pull the trigger, **installing and uninstalling are just a click away**.
 No cryptic commands, no second-guessing.
 And to see the army of apps Chocolatey is already commanding on your rig, there's a dedicated **"Installed Packages" view**.
-Behind the scenes, KleeStore talks to the Chocolatey community site to **keep its package list fresh**, and it's smart enough to **cache package data and images** (using good ol' SQLite) so it doesn't have to fetch everything, every single time.
+Behind the scenes, KleeStore talks to the KleeStore API to **keep its package list fresh**, and it's smart enough to **cache package data and images** so it doesn't have to fetch everything, every single time.
 The UI itself?
-I'm aiming for **clean and modern**, built with .NET (*you can slot in your specific UI tech like WPF or MAUI here if you want*), something that doesn't look like it crawled out of Windows XP.
+I'm aiming for **clean and modern**, built with WPF, something that doesn't look like it crawled out of Windows XP.

 ---